 Golden age of conservation

-In today’s terms, William G. Milliken would be an unlikely hero of conservation for a couple of reasons.
+In today’s terms, William G. Milliken would be one of our unlikely legends of conservation for a couple of reasons.

 First, conservation has become a too-little used word, yielding to the more popular environmental mantra.
 The concept of conserving natural resources has been overshadowed by preserving them.
 Milliken would be considered an environmentalist in today’s terms — and probably wouldn’t care as long as he left Michigan in better shape than he found it.